PhillipWitkin/django-docker-demo/README.md

 # Instructions for local setup:

-### Clone Repository from Github and switch to the 'dockerized' branch
+### Clone Repository from Github
   * Navigate to a directory not part of a git repository
   * clone the project by executing the following command:
     * `git clone https://github.com/PhillipWitkin/newsfeed`

+### Switch to the 'dockerized' branch of the repository
+  * Navigate to the project root directory
+    * `cd checkout newsfeed`
+  * Checkout into the 'dockerized' branch
     * `git checkout dockerized`

 ### Build the Docker Containers